What are the treatments?

 What if I also have pain?

 Both methadone and buprenorphine are very good pain medications.
 Some people worry about the naloxone component in Suboxone (the trade name for buprenorphine/naloxone in Canada).
-Naloxone is NOT absorbed to a significant degree by mouth.
+Naloxone is NOT absorbed by mouth.
 It was added to prevent people from injecting it.
 If you inject naloxone, it produces a rapid withdrawal effect.
 But you do not need to worry about that if you are taking the medication as prescribed, under your tongue.

 Dr Holowaty Medicine